 Upcoming programs when we resume in January 2024 the first one will be The Rights of Indigenous People in Western New York on January 9, 2024, and in February it will be the History of 103.9 WDKX on February 13, 2024.

 Rochester’s monument to Frederick Douglass was the first in the country to honor an African American.
 Reverend Jackson will introduce a locally produced short film that tells the story of the monument and his vision to honor Douglass by relocating and illuminating the monument in its new location at Highland Park, and his efforts to rename the Rochester International Airport after Douglass.
-Additional discussion, along with a question-and-answer session, will follow.
+Additional discussion,

 The Reverend Julius David Jackson, Jr. (known as JD) is the pastor of the United Church of Pittsford.
 Besides his numerous awards for his fraternal and civic work, he has served on boards of the Martin Luther King, Jr. Greater Rochester Commission, Big Brother Big Sisters, the School of the Arts (SOTA), and AIDs Community Health Center.
 He is a graduate of RIT and holds a master’s degree in Divinity from Colgate Rochester Crozier Divinity School.